 If you looked for information on the bereavement law for California, you probably had a difficult time finding a legal document on the books.
 California, like many other states, doesn't have a formal policy.
 However, many employers have standards in place that allow workers to take time off when a close family member dies.
-This leave usually includes time for individuals to prepare for, travel to/from and attend the funeral.
+This leave usually includes time for individuals to prepare for, travel to/from, and attend the funeral.

-California Bereavement Laws
+California Bereavement Leave Law Attempts

 What Most Employers Offer

 Most business owners in California offer some sort of bereavement leave package for their employees, who typically utilize unused personal, sick and vacation time when they need to attend a funeral.
-However, if that time is not available, and a protocol is not in place, a worker risks losing his or her job by taking this time off.
+However, if that time is not available and a protocol is not in place, a worker risks losing his or her job by taking this time off.

 For those companies that have bereavement leave policies in place, documentation of the loved one's death -- usually a copy of the obituary is sufficient -- may be required.
 Anywhere from one to four days (either paid or unpaid) is usually permitted for the following immediate family members: